The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 Notice that, although the Romanian voivodes supported with a lot of money and aid almost all the Athonite monasteries over time (as if the Holy Mountain were in Romania and not in Greece), there is now no Romanian monastery here, only hermitages.

 The spiritual life of Romanian Orthodoxy has always been closely linked to Mount Athos.
 However, the Roman monks from Mount Athos have an inferior situation compared to monks from other Orthodox countries.
-Following a historical injustice, Romanians were denied the right to have a monastery in Athos, which means that Romanian monks have been, for more than eight decades, scattered on the properties of one or another of the 20 officially recognized monasteries.
+Following a historical injustice, the Romans were not recognized as having the right to have a monastery on Athos, which means that the Romanian monks have been, for more than eight decades, scattered on the properties of one or the other of the 20 officially recognized monasteries.

 Indeed, after World War I, the status of the Holy Mountain was introduced into the Greek Constitution of 1926.
 Of the dozens of settlements that functioned there for centuries, only 20 were retained as having the rank of “monastery”.
 Of those 20, 17 are Greek settlements, one is a Serbian monastery, a Bulgarian monastery and a Russian monastery.
 Until the nineteenth century, monasteries were not organized on ethnic criteria.